PRISMA-RUG/PRISMA-RUG.github.io/content/posts/cognigron_peter_2025/index.md

 ---

 ## Inhibition
-An important part of showing a model what not to learn
+An important part of showing a model what not to learn!

 Read more at
 {{< article link="/projects/inhibition/" >}}